PabloSanchi/SpaceChessScreens/README.md

 ```bash
 node -v
 ```
--  The output should look someting like `v16.*.*`, at least you need version `v14.*.*`, if this is not the case it may not work, if not, try upgrading to the version 16.
+-  The output should look something like `v16.*.*`, at least you need version `v14.*.*`, if this is not the case it may not work, if not, try upgrading to version 16.

-3. Install pm2 on master machine.
+1. Install pm2 on the master machine.
 Run command:
 ```bash
 sudo npm i -g pm2
 ```